The question of how to improve the take up of free school meal entitlement is a real challenge for some schools and further education colleges.

 In 2013, It was announced that all infant school pupils in state-funded schools will be eligible for a free school meal from September 2014.
 Disadvantaged students at sixth form colleges and further education colleges were also to become eligible for free school meals from September 2014.

-Since the introduction of the policy in 2014, there have been changes along the way with the youngest pupils in the first three years of primary education to no longer receive a free meal in England with differing policies in Wales and Scotland.
+Since the introduction of the policy in 2014, there have been changes along the way with the youngest pupils in the first three years of primary education no longer receiving a free meal in England with differing policies in Wales and Scotland.

 Colleges can take advantage of standard technology so that an existing Mifare card may also be used as a cashless catering card.
 Options to use biometric fingerprint recognition as a means of account authentication are also available as part of the system.